reddvid/my-hugo-site/content/post/2022/03/updating-rpnradio-mobile-app/index.md

 I used <code>ExpansionTile</code> to allow the users to collapse/expand the view and <code>Swiper</code> to show an auto-scroll of the images.

-Here’s the code for the Sponsors UI:
+Here's the code for the Sponsors UI:

 ```dart
 ExpansionTile(